Who are the Quakers?A timeless approach to spiritual life and religion since 1652

 Do Quakers celebrate festivals?

-Quakers consider that every day should ‘sacramental’ and grounded in our spiritual life and early Friends had a testimony to ‘times & seasons’.
+Quakers consider that every day should be ‘sacramental’ and as holy as the next and early Friends had a testimony to ‘times & seasons’.

-Though still not on the Quaker calendar, nowadays many Quakers enjoy Christmas and many will be particularly mindul over the Easter period of the potential for personal renewal.
+Though still not on the Quaker calendar, nowadays many Quakers enjoy Christmas and many will be particularly mindful over the Easter period of the potential for personal renewal.

 How did Quakers begin?